Unit One: Welcome to Torah: Let’s Start with Genesis!

 Students will review the rhythm and flow of the year through the use of a spiral curriculum especially developed for Shir Tikva.

-Grade 3 students review sanctuary etiquette.
+Every Wednesday, Grades 3-6 students attend Tefillah in our beautiful sanctuary where they will have time for engaging andreflective, personal and communal prayer.
+Throughout the year, they will review sanctuary etiquette.
 By the end of the school year, they will be able to stay on track within each prayer during an entire service, and also understand the choreography of the prayers they are learning.
 The focus is on the Shema and her blessings.
 Grade 3 leads the Shema during Wednesday afternoon tefillah and participates in two designated Shabbat morning services during the year.
 At Siyum Hasefer—our Grade 3 milestone event—students lead the community in prayer.
 Grade 3 students also learn to sing Israel’s national anthem.
+Grade 3 students also learn to sing Israel’s national anthem, recite the Chanukah blessings, and chant the Four Questions for Passover.

 Grade 3 supports Birthday Angels—an organization based in Israel that creates birthday parties for underprivileged children.